Our physics students have access to a variety of sources where they get help when needed.

 The Academic Development Center provides a wide variety of academic help ranging from one-on-one tutoring to walk-in tutoring in residence halls, to academic skill development workshops and counseling on time management.

-The Carnegie Mellon Academic Resource Center (CMARC) provides academic and non-academic help to any student on campus.
+Carnegie Mellon's Counseling and Psychological Services (CaPS) in CMU's Division of Student Affairs provides help to students in a broad range of issues.
+In addition, the Carnegie Mellon Academic Resource Center (CMARC) provides academic and non-academic help to any student on campus.

 The Fellowships and Scholarships Office provides information on competitive scholarships and fellowships.